GPSA Ch. 22 / GPSA-style approximation

 The SCOT (Shell Claus Off-gas Treating) process is a tail gas treating technology that increases overall sulfur recovery to meet SO₂ emissions compliance requirements.

-It designs and rates SCOT tail gas treating units per GPSA Ch.
-22 and API Pub.
-955, calculating overall sulfur recovery, hydrogenation reactor sizing, amine absorber design, and SO₂ emissions.
+It designs and rates SCOT tail gas treating units using GPSA Ch.
+22 sulfur-recovery methods and GPSA-style engineering approximations, calculating overall sulfur recovery, hydrogenation reactor sizing, amine absorber design, and SO₂ emissions.

 The Shell Claus Off-gas Treating (SCOT) process converts all sulfur species in Claus tail gas to H2S over a CoMo or Titania catalyst through hydrogenation and hydrolysis.
 The H2S is then absorbed in a selective amine unit and recycled to the Claus burner to achieve overall sulfur recovery above 99.9%.